Thirlestane Castle in the Scottish Borders is home to the Maitland family.

 William Maitland of Lethington

 William Maitland of Lethington (1525-1573) was the eldest son of Sir Richard Maitland of Lethington (1496-1586), courtier, Lord of Session (high court judge), poet, a supporter of Mary Queen of Scots and much more besides.
 Indeed, his writing, imbued with a strong sense of Scottish patriotism, has in recent years received critical acclaim.

 Mark Loughlin writing in the Oxford Companion to Scottish History said he was, “Scotland’s Machiavelli and Buchanan’s [tutor to the young James VI] chameleon, so called because of the only colours chameleons cannot assume are red and white – symbols of bravery and loyalty.”

 Educated at the University of St Andrews, and in Paris, William Maitland displayed a fair degree of fluency in a number of languages with a valuable understanding of Calvin and Luther.

-But it wasn’t until 1559 when he openly showed his support for the Lords of the Congregation, a group of Scottish nobles who came together to form a Protestant opposition.
+But it wasn’t until 1559 that he openly showed his support for the Lords of the Congregation, a group of Scottish nobles who came together to form a Protestant opposition.

 Mary Queen of Scots